bryanwweber/orbital-mechanics-notes/reference/julian-date.md

 glue("julian-date-gregorian_morning", gregorian_morning.strftime("%B %e, %Y at %-I:%M:%-S.%f %p %Z"))
 ```

-{numref}`tab:julian-date-conversion-results` shows that the reverse conversion gives back nearly identical results.
+@tab:julian-date-conversion-results shows that the reverse conversion gives back nearly identical results.
 The difference is most likely due to floating point error in the microsecond calculation.

 :::{table} Julian date conversion results using an evening and a morning time.
 :name: tab:julian-date-conversion-results